-The agenda for the inaugural PharmaDispatch conference is close to finalised in advance of the one-day event on 14 May.
+The agenda for the inaugural PharmaDispatch conference has been finalised in advance of the one-day event on 14 May.

 The conference is being held at the Establishment hotel in Sydney (level 3) with the theme - What future, the PBS?

 The event venue opens at 8am and closes with a reception ending at 7pm.

 The National Medicines Policy?
 Is it still relevant?

 The first panel of the day features a discussion on the future of the PBS with PBAC chair Professor Andrew Wilson; Hepatitis Australia president and former senior Department of Health official, Felicity McNeill PSM; Michala Fischer-Hansen, managing director of Novo Nordisk and Medicines Australia board member; and, PBAC deputy chair and consumer representative, as well as deputy chair of the Consumers Health Forum, Jo Watson.

 The panel will discuss the future of the PBS in the context of National Medicines Policy.
 Speaking last year, Professor Wilson questioned what he called the current 'piecemeal' approach to policy, and called for a strategic review of the almost 30-year old National Medicines Policy.

 Reconciling the PBS and Department of Finance.
 Is it even possible?